hackoregon/civicu-machine-learning/lessons/ai-morality.md

         * DL models are less explainable and tunable
         * Ng 1-second rule: DL can make most decisions faster and more accurately than a human
         * DL requires more data than ML (because models are more complex)
-* The control problem (why AI morality is important)
+* The control problem (AI morality motivation)
-    * Why is it a problem?
+    * What's the problem?
         * Elon Musk et. al. [open letter]() to UN
         * Superintelligence will be motivated by self-interest if predecessors are taught self-interest
         * [Militaries are weaonizing AI](https://futureoflife.org/open-letter-autonomous-weapons/)